-Women’s and Children’s Hospital is committed to strengthening the partnership between care providers, patients, their families and anyone else interested in improving care at the hospital.
+Women’s Hospital and Children’s Hospital are committed to strengthening the partnership between care providers, patients, their families and anyone else interested in improving care at our hospitals.

 That’s why the hospital has created the Patient and Family Advisory Council.
 This group, made up of hospital staff members and patients, family members and others, is vital to creating a strong partnership that will improve health care experiences for everyone.

 Patient and family advisors work with staff, nurses and doctors to address issues in specific care areas.
 Members’ care experiences will help inform the council about ways the hospital can improve the health care experience.

 The goal is to consider, design, implement and evaluate health care programs and policies that help assure the best possible care for patients and their families.

 - Active participation in the Clinical Integration project, movement of services at Women's and Children's Hospital to one campus

 - Creation of a patient map that helps families navigate the hospital environment and throughout Columbia.

 - Assisted in providing feedback on the Patient Satisfaction Process to help aid in Patient Experience